Fathers Rights in a Divorce

 Divorce Papers > Divorce Rights > Fathers Rights in Divorce

 It has been concluded that girls of divorced parents experience more problem with men and marriage as compared to what boys feel regarding women and marriage.
 Consider that a father is not awarded a right to have an ongoing relation with his daughter.
-When this daughter becomes adolescent and starts contemplation regarding sex, she lacks a realistic concept of what men are like.
-After sufficient study it has been concluded, that girls are more negatively affected by absence of father's rights over her.
+When this daughter enters the age of adolescent and starts contemplation regarding sex, she lacks a realistic concept of what men are like.
+After sufficient study it has been concluded that girls are more negatively affected owing to the absence of their father's rights over them.

 Fathers Rights in a Divorce guaranteed by the U.S. Constitution